Environmental history of the United States: History of conservation and environmentalism

 Michael Kraft examines the rise and evolution of conservation and environmental politics and policies.
 "Conservation" originated in the late 19th century as a movement built around the conservation of natural resources and an attempt to stave off air, water, and land pollution.
 By the 1970s environmentalism evolved into a much more sophisticated control regime, one that employed the Environmental Protection Agency to slow environmental degradation.

 According to Chad Montrie, historians largely agree on the basic points of this account: The conservation of natural resources was a significant topic of debate in the early and mid-20th century, highlighted by a tension between the business sector's push for efficient resource utilization and the advocates for preserving wilderness and natural beauty.
 In the 1960s and 1970s the conservation movement morphed into modern environmentalism.
 The seminal moment that ignited the transition occurred in 1962 with the publication of Rachel Carson's groundbreaking book, Silent Spring.
 Carson's urgent message warned about the perils of harmful chemical pollutants, notably substances like DDT with immediate benefits but long-term detrimental impacts, resonated with an educated audience deeply concerned about quality-of-life issues.
 The environmental awakening spurred by Carson's work was further fueled by events like the 1969 televised oil spill off the California coast.
 It prompted many to join mainstream environmental organizations led by visionaries such as David Brower of the Sierra Club.
 The momentum was bolstered by the inaugural Earth Day in 1970.
 President Richard Nixon took proactive steps through executive actions and collaboration with Congress to enact pivotal legislation establishing regulatory frameworks that curbed air and water pollution and mitigated adverse effects of corporate greed and rampant consumerism.
 The emergence of a more radical activism came in the late 1970s and early 1980s, exemplified by chemical disaster at Love Canal in 1977, and a battle in 1982 against a PCB toxic waste dump in a Black community in North Carolina.

 The result was confrontational grassroots environmentalism that marked the genesis of the "environmental justice" movement.
 It focused on issues of toxic substances and addressing concerns of "environmental racism."
+The term “environmental racism” refers to the way in which people of color are often not valued the same as their White counterparts, and how these standings effect the environment around these communities.
+It describes how state and corporate policies, practices, and initiatives may target communities of color, putting the burden of environmental degradation on their land.
+Therefore, “environmental racism” is institutional policies and practices that affect the health outcomes and living conditions of people and communities differently and unequally due to their race and color.
 The collective efforts during this period laid a foundation for ongoing environmental advocacy and policy development aimed at safeguarding our planet for future generations.